joaocastro/COMP1819/README.md

 ### CODE GENERATION:

-Code generation is capable of creating a `.j` file that can be interpreted by Jasmin.
-It can't convert every information read from the symbol table, but can create the basic structure of the language and some other data.
+Code generation naturally creates a `.j`file which can be used via Jasmin (and the `gen_class` shell script) to create a Java classfile.
+The code generation supports:

+- Class extension (`extends` keyword)
+- Global variables

 ## OVERVIEW: